wasimapinjari/react-artist-catalogue/LEARN.md

 If someone is truly toxic then find a way to get rid of them and cut them out of your life by slowing reducing the contact with them to the point that they are out of you life completely.
 Most of times you don't even need to say someone on their face that they are no longer welcome in your life and if you do have to then remember that you can be extremely assertive and say the most offensive thing to someone as long as you're nice about it.
 Try to end things at a high note so that last thing they remember about you is that they felt good in your presence.
 People can forget everything but how you made them feel.

 Sometimes someone is not nice to you and you may want to return the favour but most of times what happens is that you start getting down the path where you start adopting the toxic behaviour yourself to punish the toxic person so it's better to flee the presence of someone like that than to try to punish them.
-If you do want to punish them then realize the best pushinshment for them is to not get any attention whatsoever and get ignored as their toxic behaviour often stems from their hunger for attention and how acting toxic gives them that instant attention as compare to when they are on their good behaviour and it's also a lot less work than to try to care about other people's need and placate them.
+If you do want to punish them then realize the best pushinshment for them is to not get any attention whatsoever and get ignored as their toxic behaviour often stems from their hunger for attention and how acting toxic gives them that instant attention as compare to when they are on their good behaviour and it's also a lot less work than to try to care about other people's need and placate them as this required to be selfless and thinking outside of yourself.

 Hopefully as you start getting more financially free you will be able to decide how, when, where and with whom you spend your time with and be able to relocate somewhere where you are surrounded by nice people if you're in toxic environment.